monarch-initiative/gpsea/docs/user-guide/input-data.rst

 Cohort creator
 ==============

-The :model:`~gpsea.preprocessing.CohortCreator` is responsible for transforming phenopackets into a cohort. and we can use :func:`~gpsea.preprocessing.configure_caching_cohort_creator` convenience method to get an instance:
+The :class:`~gpsea.preprocessing.CohortCreator` is responsible for transforming phenopackets into a cohort. and we can use :func:`~gpsea.preprocessing.configure_caching_cohort_creator` convenience method to get an instance: